LuminosoInsight/sales-engineering-code/README.md

 ##  Packaging the wheel file for customers

 The se_code can be packaged for sharing with customers by using a wheel file.
+First update the version in the setup.py file.

 `cd sales-engineering-code`
 `python setup.py sdist bdist_wheel`